 Quality Material: Most mouthguards are made using plastic, silicone resin, or both materials.
 Moldable thermoplastic is used to make entirely or partially boil-and-bite MADs.
 Mouthpieces made nowadays do not contain either BPA plastic or latex.
 Most devices are made to last for about six months to two years before a replacement is required.

-Comfort: Individual preferences differ regarding anti-snoring devices—some people may prefer the jaw-advancing feel of MADs or a tongue retaining suction of TRDs.
+Comfort: Individual preferences differ regarding anti-snoring devices—some people may prefer the jaw-advancing feel of MADs or a tongue retaining the suction of TRDs.
 As an individual, you might want to consider both to determine which device is more comfortable.
-In this case, models with trial periods are best considering.
+In this case, models with trial periods are best considered.
 You can also consult your doctor about MADs and TRDs to know your best option, then proceed from there.

 Adjustability: When it comes to MADs, you can adjust how far the device advances your jaw.
-For example, referring to our top picks, the VitalSleep may be adjusted in 1mm increments up to 6mm, SnoreRX also can be adjusted in similar increment up to 8mm.
+For example, referring to our top picks, the VitalSleep may be adjusted in 1mm increments up to 6mm, SnoreRX also can be adjusted in similar increments up to 8mm.
 Conversely, ZQuiet adjusts itself automatically to the user’s mouth because it features a hinge mechanism.
 TRDs, on the other hand, cannot be adjusted due to their design.

 Ease of cleaning: We suggest cleaning your anti-snoring mouthpiece in hot water after using it for maximum results.
 In case you use MAD, you need to scrub the upper and lower trays to prevent bacteria accumulation.
 Some companies offer a complete cleaning solution for their MADs.
-Toothbrush and toothpaste may also work when cleaning your mouthpiece.
+A toothbrush and toothpaste may also work when cleaning your mouthpiece.
 Clean the interior of the tongue opening if you use TRD.
 Most anti-snoring mouthpieces have their protective cases; if not, ensure the device is placed in a clean environment when not in use.